 On 8 November 2018, Switzerland requested the establishment of a panel.
 At its meeting on 21 November 2018, the DSB deferred the establishment of a panel.

 At its meeting on 4 December 2018, the DSB established a panel.
-Bahrain, Brazil, Canada, China, Colombia, Egypt, the European Union, Hong Kong, China, Iceland, India, Indonesia, Japan, Kazakhstan, Malaysia, Mexico, New Zealand, Norway, Qatar, the Russian Federation, Saudi Arabia, Singapore, South Africa, Chinese Taipei, Thailand, Turkey, Ukraine, the United Arab Emirates and Venezuela reserved their third-party rights.
+Bahrain, Brazil, Canada, China, Colombia, Egypt, the European Union, Guatemala, Hong Kong, China, Iceland, India, Indonesia, Japan, Kazakhstan, Malaysia, Mexico, New Zealand, Norway, Qatar, the Russian Federation, Saudi Arabia, Singapore, South Africa, Chinese Taipei, Thailand, Turkey, Ukraine, the United Arab Emirates and Venezuela reserved their third-party rights.

 Problems viewing this page?
 If so, please contact [email protected] giving details of the operating system and web browser you are using.